 Power Options (Hardware and Sound) can be accessed from the Control Panel.
-The Power Menu item in Settings in the Charms Bar in Windows 8 may be used to Shut down or Restart (you can also add Hibernate/Sleep to the menu - see "Adding Hibernate/Sleep to the Power Menu" on page 3 - 9).
+The Power Menu item in Settings in the Charms Bar in Windows 8.1 may be used to Shut down or Restart (you can also add Hibernate/Sleep to the menu - see "Adding Hibernate/Sleep to the Power Menu" on page 3 - 10).
+You can also use the context menu (Shut down or sign out) shut the computer down/restart etc.

-Shut Down, Restart or Sleep
+Shut Down, Restart or Sleep (Charms Bar)

 - 1. Go to the Charms Bar and click Settings.

-- Click Power ().
+- 2. Click Power (b)

 - 3. Select Sleep, Shut Down or Restart.